ourchitecture/panda/src/tutorials/terraform/azure/app-service-plan/README.md

 8. Create the plan by typing `make install`.
 If you want to see what will be created prior to executing this command, type `make install TF_PLAN_ONLY=true`.

-9. Verify the resource has been created by typing `make azure-app-service-plans-list ARM_RESOURCE_GROUP="our-tutorials-rg"` and checking if the name you assigned to the variable "plan_name" in the "tutorial.tfvars" file exists in the list.
+9. Verify the resource has been created by typing `make azure-app-service-plans-list ARM_RESOURCE_GROUP="rg-our-tutorials"` and checking if the name you assigned to the variable "plan_name" in the "tutorial.tfvars" file exists in the list.

 10. To remove the new plan, type `make uninstall`.
 If you want to see what will be destroyed prior to executing this command, type `make uninstall TF_PLAN_ONLY=true`.